aqui

 }

-(For details regarding FritzBox IPsec crypto profiles see HERE)
+(For further details regarding FritzBox IPsec crypto profiles see HERE)

 back-to-topClient VPN and NAT